molly/blog/_posts/2021-09-18-monster-qa.md

 <span class="transcript-speaker">Monster:</span> No I appreciate that.
 I think there's an open invitation for folks who've had a chance to look at the code to help plug whatever remaining vulnerabilities might exist.
 You know, try not to exploit it...

-<span class="transcript-speaker">High Fidelity:</span> Actually, you know what Rob?
+<span class="transcript-speaker">High Fidelity, SC3:02:05:</span> Actually, you know what Rob?
 We should turn this into a paying engagement.

 <span class="transcript-speaker">Monster:</span> I did!